-Interested in a Mediterranean lifestyle?
-Here are all the ins and outs you need about the best Mediterranean food to eat, how to get started with Mediterranean cooking, and what to put on a Mediterranean menu.
+Interested in a plant-based Mediterranean diet?
+Here are all the ins and outs you need about how to get started with this eating style.

-With these tips, following a Mediterranean lifestyle diet, or even a vegetarian Mediterranean diet is oh-so possible!
+With these tips, following a plant-based Mediterranean lifestyle diet is oh-so possible!

 Guess what?
 The Mediterranean diet isn’t going out of style anytime soon.
-And you know, it just happened to be crowned the best diet of 2020 (and 2019!) by U.S. News & World Report.
+And you know, it just happened to be crowned the best diet by U.S. News & World Report.
 So yeah, it’s pretty awesome.

-This also means there’s no single or “best” way to follow the eating style.
+This also means there’s no single or “best” way to follow a plant-based Mediterranean diet.
 And ta-dah!
 That’s where I come in.

-In this Mediterranean lifestyle blog post, I’m giving you all the guidance you need on eating like a true Mediterranean by sharing the foods to load up on, foods to eat in moderation, plus energizing snack ideas.
+In this article, I’m giving you all the guidance you need on eating like a true Mediterranean by sharing the foods to load up on, foods to eat in moderation, plus energizing snack ideas.

 But first, I’m explaining the pros and cons of the Mediterranean diet to help you decide if this eating style is right for you.
 To be transparent, there are very few Mediterranean diet cons.

-My general nutrition guidance more or less follows the basics of the Mediterranean diet, so these ideas will help you stick to a healthy eating style with .
+My general nutrition guidance more or less follows the basics of the plant-based Mediterranean diet, so these ideas will help you stick to a healthy eating style with much less stress.

 By the way, if you love structure when it comes to meal planning, take a sec to check out my new mix-and-match printables for breakfast, lunch, dinner, snacktime, and beyond.